|BA (Vilnius University); MA (McMaster University); PhD (The New School for Social Research)|

 Saulius Geniusas received his B.A. in Philosophy at Vilnius University (Lithuania), his M.A. in Philosophy at McMaster University (Canada), and his PhD in Philosophy at the New School for Social Research (USA).
 Since 2008 Geniusas worked as an Assistant Professor of Philosophy at James Madison University (USA), before he joined the Department of Philosophy at the Chinese University of Hong Kong in 2012.

-Besides regularly offering introductory courses in philosophy as well as upper-level courses in 19th and 20th century continental philosophy, Geniusas also offers lectures and seminars in aesthetics, epistemology, phenomenology, philosophy of medicine and philosophy of imagination.
-In 2013 Geniusas received the Faculty of Arts Exemplary Teaching Award.
+Besides regularly offering courses in the history of philosophy and in 19th and 20th century continental philosophy, Geniusas also offers lectures and seminars in aesthetics, epistemology, phenomenology, and philosophy of imagination.

 - 现象学 (胡塞尔、海德格尤是)

 - 诠释学 (伽达玛、利科尤是)